 Shoreditch has such a relaxed, edgy vibe-I didn’t feel like I was in a busy capital city art all, more like a little local town, and if someone had told me I needed to spend longer there I definitely wouldn’t have minded.
 I’ll be hitting Shoreditch next time I’m in London for sure.

 Sometimes you really need to hunt out work like this but in Shoreditch you just come across it on your route to everywhere.
 It’s amazing if you like to see colour and or urban art.

 I have a fair few more of these photos but I didn’t want this post to take forever to load or people to get bored.
-If you’re enjoying the street art photos, you can see the rest from this shoot on my photography website and you can keep track of my street art hunting by following my street art only Instagram account.
+If you’re enjoying the street art photos, you can keep track of my street art hunting by following my street art only Instagram account.

 Where have you found that’s great for street art?
 Have you been street art hunting in Shoreditch?